 Kuantan Pahang, Malaysia Travel Guide

 Teluk Cempedak Beach: Kuantan's most popular urban beach.
 A crescent-shaped bay with soft sands, framed by rocky outcrops and pine trees.
-Known for its relaxed atmosphere and lively promenade with cafes and rapid-food outlets.
-Go in the early morning or late afternoon to avoid crowds and the midday sun.
+Known for its relaxed atmosphere and lively promenade with cafes and speedy-food outlets.
+Go in the early morning or late afternoon to stay away from crowds and the midday sun.
 Sunset the scenery is popular.
 The wooden boardwalk over to the adjacent Tapis beach has scenic views and a pleasant walk.

 Sultan Ahmad Shah State Mosque (Masjid Sultan Ahmad Shah): The grand state mosque of Pahang.
-It features intricate Islamic architecture with West Asian and current influences.
+It features intricate Islamic architecture with Middle Eastern plus up-to-date influences.
 Its majestic domes and minarets define the city skyline.
 Generally open to non-Muslim visitors outside prayer times.
 Dress modestly (shoulders and knees covered).
-Robes may appear at the entrance for women.
-Entry is free.
+Robes may be present at the entrance for women.
+Admission is free.

 For more extensive art or major productions, Kl is the destination.